tknieza/Visual-Twitter/README.md

   - How many records per export?
   - Requests / per hour / per IP?
   - What dependecies to use?
+- [x] Redirect to original tweet after clicking image
-- [ ] Serialize scrapped data into defined objects
+- [x] Serialize scrapped data into defined objects
   - This includes: title, image and tweet urls, etc.
+- [x] Visualize output
-- [ ] Visualize output
+- [ ] Sort tweets that do not have media images
-- [ ] Make a design for the front-end
+- [ ] Finalize design of app front-end
+- [ ] Dark mode